bkwon0402/bkwon0402.github.io/item/kbeauty.md

 ---
 layout: portfolio_item
 headtouse: headcontent.html
-title: K-beauty app
+title: k-beauty app
 sub: ux/ui
 ---
 # The Challenge

 K-beauty is hot in America.
 However, as a skincare fanatic from Korea, I am under the strong impression that Americans are struggling to understand and take advantage of k-beauty.
 Case in point: I don’t recognize many of the brands that major US-based k-beauty e-commerce businesses sell.
 For example, on two sites that were featured on the likes of Vogue, Allure, and WSJ, I recognized less than 30% of the brands that they carry.
 My American friends were, of course, surprised at this fact.
-Maybe feel a bit deceived, too.
-To fill this knowledge gap, I designed a concept of a mobile app that helps users to navigate the k-beauty world.
+They maybe felt a bit deceived, too.
+To fill this knowledge gap, I designed a concept mobile app that helps users to navigate the k-beauty world.
 The product achieves the goal by 1) telling users whether a given brand/product is reputable k-beauty or not 2) showcasing to users Korea’s best skincare products and brands.

 <br>